mikependon/RepoDB.NET/pages/features/expressiontrees.md

 ---
-layout: navpage
+layout: default
 sidebar: features
 title: "Expression Trees"
 description: "This is a feature that would allow you to compose a conditional expressions (to filter a data) when doing an operation in the database."
 permalink: /feature/expressiontrees
 tags: [repodb, class, expressiontrees, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
+parent: Features
 ---

 # Expression Trees

+---

 This is a feature that would allow you to compose a conditional expressions (to filter a data) when doing an operation in the database.
 This condition can be applied in both push/pull operations (i.e.: [Insert](/operation/insert), [Delete](/operation/delete), [Update](/operation/update) and [Query](/opereration/query)).

-###### Different ways of composing an Expression Trees
+#### Different ways of composing an Expression Tree

 - `Anonymous Types` - it is the most simple and direct way of filterting the results.
 You can use the anonymous object to filter data.
 - `Linq-Expression` - it is the most common way of filtering the data.
 - `ExpandoObject/IDictionary<string, object>` - it is the most dynamic way of filtering the data.
-- `QueryField/QueryGroup` - it is the most advance, efficient, performant and powerful way of composing the tree expression.
+- `QueryField/QueryGroup` - it is the most advance, efficient, performant and powerful way of composing a tree expression.
 However, this is a bit tedious and verbose.

 > The support to the query objects are massive and well tested with high-quality.
 However, the Linq-Expression parser of the library is not as extensive as Entity Framework.
 Therefore, we highly recommend to always use the [QueryGroup](/class/querygroup) and [QueryField](/class/queryfield) objects when composing a complex expression.

-#### Anonymous
+### Anonymous Type

-Below is a sample way of querying a data via anonymous.
+Below is a sample way of querying a data via an anonymous type.

 ```csharp
 using (var connection = new SqlConnection(connectionString))